 (Feb 2) - Supplying southern Italy with fresh water has led to a pleasant by-product: there are now a number of artificial lakes in the south, built by damming rivers.
-The lakes provide water to the local population for agriculture and other purposes and can be a source of hydroelectric energy.
+The lakes provide water to the local population for agriculture, recreation, and can be a source of hydroelectric energy.
 The one pictured here, Lake Pertusillo, does indeed feed some of its water into the great Apulian aqueduct to the east.
 The lake is in the middle of the area known in ancient times as Lucania (incorporating parts of today's regions of Campania and Basilicata) about 40 km/25 mi south of Potenza.
 It is part of the Apennine Lucanian National Park of the Val d'Agri.
-Agri is the name of the river that was damned in the 1960s to create this 5-mile-long artificial lake (with 155 million cubic meters of water).
-It is right next to the town of Nova Grumento, itself a descendant of Roman Grumentum.
+The Agri is the river that was damned in the 1960s to create this 5-mile-long artificial lake (with 155 million cubic meters of water).
+It is next to the town of Nova Grumento, itself a descendant of Roman Grumentum.
 That town was founded by the Romans in the 3rd BC and was later one of Hannibal's headquarters when he invaded the peninsula.
 It was eventually abandoned, but there are ruins of a Roman amphitheater and there is an archaeological museum in Nova Grumento.
-Lake Pertusillo also serves recreational pastimes and, importantly, has become a very successful ecological niche of biodiversity now designated a Site of Community Interest (SCI) and Special Protection Area (SPA).
+Lake Pertusillo also serves recreational pastimes and has become a successful ecological niche of biodiversity, designated a Site of Community Interest (SCI) and Special Protection Area (SPA).

 (Feb 3) - You call this crap art?
 Yes!
 From the entry on the Atellan farces (or fables) (see that link for the complete discussion):

-at this link) to open an App Developing Center in Naples (probably at the ex-NATO base in Bagnoli) (I say “seems to be” because I still can't believe it) word comes that another U.S. Tech company, Cisco—they design, manufacture and sell networking equipment—will open a facility in the Scampia section of Naples, absolutely the scariest part of the city.
-Cisco is not be confused with COSCO, the Chinese shipping giant, which has turned much of the port of Naples into Chinatown, the second scariest part of Naples; nor confused with Cusco, the capital of the ancient Inca empire (not to worry - it's a nice place); nor Costco, the third largest retailer in the United States; nor with the Cisco Kid, nor Crisco, the vegetable shortening.
+at this link) to open an App Developing Center in Naples, probably at the ex-NATO base in Bagnoli.
+I say “seems to be” because I still can't believe it.
+Now word comes that another U.S. Tech company, Cisco —they design, manufacture and sell networking equipment— will open a facility in the Scampia section of Naples, absolutely the scariest part of the city.
+Cisco is not be confused with COSCO, the Chinese shipping giant, which has turned much of the port of Naples into Chinatown, the second scariest part of Naples; nor confused with Cusco, the capital of the ancient Inca empire (not to worry — it's a nice place); nor Costco, the third largest retailer in the United States; nor with the Cisco Kid, nor Crisco, the vegetable shortening.
 Furthermore, G.E. (no, not Gastroenteritis or Glucose Equivalent, but the General Electric corporation, its very own self!) plans to open a number of facilities in Italy, including one in the Pomigliano d'Arco section of Naples where they will build turbines or something else.
 The newspapers are enthusiastic.
 Everybody's happy.
 A musical is to be written entitled Everything's Coming Up Euros.

 (Feb 3) - Speaking of Cusco, Peru, poet-neighbor Giacomo Garzya finally got around to writing a poem about his trip a couple of years ago: (image of Manco Cápac, first Inca king)